 How To Step 10

-Remove the under engine protective splash pan and place it off to the side.
+Remove the under-engine protective splash pan and place it off to the side.
 Keep in mind this is a 2-piece splash pan.
-First locating and remove all T-25 torx bit splash pan mounting screws.
-Next begin to remove the 10mm splash pan mounting bolts leaving one or two bolts hand threaded on the rear area of the splash pan.
+First, locate and remove all T-25 Torx bit splash pan mounting screws.
+Next, begin to remove the 10mm splash pan mounting bolts leaving one or two bolts hand threaded on the rear area of the splash pan.
 These last one or two mounting bolts remaining will allow you to support the pans with one hand and then hand loosen the last one or two bolts by hand minimizing the splash pan from falling on you.

 It's also good to remove the rear portion of the splash pan and then the front splash pan.
-The front portion of the two-piece pan can be tipped down and then pulled back from the front of the vehicle for easiest removal.
-(Image 8, 9 and 10)
+The front portion of the two-piece pan can be tipped down and then pulled back from the front of the vehicle for the easiest removal.
+(Images 8, 9, and 10)

 How To Step 11

 Using a 6mm hex socket bit, locate and remove the engine oil drain plug and sealing washer.
 Allow the oil to drain from the engine into the oil drain pan container.
-(Image 11, 12 and 13)
+(Images 11, 12, and 13)

 Most Porsche Cayenne 3.0L diesel engines came with a 6mm hex bit drain plug.
-It is possible for some Porsche 3.0L diesel engines to have a T-45 torx bit drain plug.
-If your car has the T-45 drain plug this is dimensionally the same just with the different bit preference.
+Some Porsche 3.0L diesel engines can have a T-45 Torx bit drain plug.
+If your car has the T-45 drain plug this is dimensionally the same just with a different bit preference.